It’s finally Spring!

 The Earth is waking up from the slumber of winter, the sun is starting to shine longer, the days are getting warmer and the plants are starting to sprout and bloom!
 All the energy is flowing up and out as nature begins its new year.

-I must admit being a spring baby, I have a special fondness for the season.
-I can feel my body wanting to shed the heaviness of winter and turn my face up to the sun.
+I must admit, being a spring baby, I have a special fondness for the season.
+I can feel my body wanting to shed the heaviness of winter and I want to turn my face up to the sun.

 What can you let go of that no longer supports who you are and who you are becoming?

-And, get your butt outside!
-Turn your face up to the sun and soak in those warming rays that help your body make vitamin D. Expose your skin and eyes (get naked if you dare!) to the sun for at least 15 minutes a day without sun screen.
+Get outside, turn your face up to the sun, and soak in those warming rays that help your body make vitamin D. Expose your skin and eyes (get naked if you dare!) to the sun for at least 15 minutes a day without sunscreen.

 Clean up your diet.
-It’s the perfect time to get all those accumulated toxins and mucus (from all the heavy food we eat in the winter) out of the body.
+It’s the perfect time to get all those accumulated toxins and mucus (from all the heavy food you’ve eaten in the winter) out of the body.
 Think of it like snow and ice melting.
 We want to turn all that junk into liquid and get it moving out.

-Be aware though that spring is also mud season.
+Be aware that spring is also mud season.
 Too much water and earth create mud.
-Too much mud in the body makes you feel damp, heavy and sluggish.
-You know what it’s like to be stuck in the mud!
+Too much mud in the body makes you feel damp, heavy, and sluggish.

-Drink fresh green drinks with a spicy kick.
-We need to warm up the sludge to get it moving.
+- Drink fresh green drinks with a spicy kick.
 It’s good to even add things like garlic in small amounts.

-Take plenty of tinctures and drink warm herbal teas made with cleavers, dandelion root, burdock root, ginger, turmeric, orange peel, cacao nibs.
+- To start moving the liver and lymph, take plenty of tinctures and drink warm herbal teas made with cleavers, dandelion root, burdock root, ginger, turmeric, orange peel, and cacao nibs.
 These make great transitional teas.
-Not only do they boost immunity but they scrub the intestinal tract from any accumulated toxins.
+Not only do they boost immunity but they scrub the intestinal tract of any accumulated toxins.